Dana94/2019-website/blog/2019-07-27-my-first-codeland-experience.md

 _Kaya Thomas, @kthomas901_

 The first talk was by Kaya Thomas, an iOS engineer, who presented her mobile app called "We Read Too".
 The app is an extensive list of books featuring authors and main characters of color.
-Kaya’s project is so inspiring to me because, like how many ideas start, she realized something was wrong with how many popular/best seller YA books were notoriously consisted of white characters.
+Kaya’s project is so inspiring to me because, like how many ideas start, she realized something was wrong with how many popular/best seller YA books are mostly consisted of white characters as the protagonist.
 Seeing a lack in more diverse representation being recognized, Kaya concocted a list of books that would encourage others to read stories that had characters that they could more relate to in terms of racial diversity.
 This list grew as she introduced the app to friends and family, recommendations can be offered to anyone through the app itself.

 Something I took away from this lecture is that even if something isn’t perfect, ship it.
-There will always be time to fix or enhance the app once it’s out for the public to view/test.
+There will always be time to fix or enhance the app once it’s out for the public to view and test.

 If you’re interested in Kaya’s app, you can check it out [here](https://wereadtoo.launchaco.com/).